Everything that opened on the Gold Coast last month.

 Words and photos by Kirra Smith

-HOURS: From 10am until late daily
+HOURS: 7am until 3pm daily

 Words and photos by Kirra Smith